One-Day Car Insurance

 • $100,000 property damage liability per accident

-A $1,000 deductible means paying that amount before your insurance covers the rest.
+A $1,000 deductible means paying that amount out-of-pocket before your insurance covers the rest.
 Generally, higher deductibles lead to lower premiums.

 For comparisons, MoneyGeek also analyzed rates for different coverage levels, including 50/100/50 liability-only and 50/1000/50 comprehensive and collision policies, and calculated costs for annual, six-month and monthly payment options.